Apfelmus1337/hv23-writeup/08/README.md

 # [HV23.08] SantaLabs bask

+## Introduction

+Difficulty: Medium<br>
+Author: coderion

+Ditch flask and complicated python.
+With SantaLabs bask, you can write interactive websites using good, old bash and even template your files by using dynamic scripting!

+Please note that the snowflake animation upon visiting the website may not show on certain browsers and systems.
+In case this occurs, try another browser.

+## Solution

 This one was a pain, half of the time the webserver just didn't give a response, but in the end it was a relatively simple challenge.

 Looking at the source we are given, we can see two different places where Logins are handled.